Paramedic Admissions

 Once I am accepted, how much do I have to put down to save my seat?

-Once you are accepted into the program you will need to put down a seat deposit of $2500 to save your seat in the program.
+Once you are accepted into the program, you will need to put down a seat deposit to save your seat.
+This deposit will go towards your total tuition and program fees.

 This seat deposit is 100% refundable up until 29 days before the start of your program.